RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

     - Standardisation – allows for a degree of standardisation across all Court matters (consistency and certainty).
   - Uniform Evidence Legislation
     - Originally we had the Common Law Rules of Evidence – very complicated, convoluted and difficult to apply.
-    - In the 1980’s ALRC conducted inquiry into problems associated with evidence.
+    - In the 1980's ALRC conducted inquiry into problems associated with evidence.
       - Resulted in Uniform Evidence Acts (1995) in NSW and Cth jurisdictions
       - Since that time other States and Territories have adopted the approach.
-      - Although the various Acts are described as ‘Uniform’, there are some differences between them.
+      - Although the various Acts are described as 'Uniform', there are some differences between them.
   - Evidence Act Structure
     - In NSW, the use of evidence in both Criminal and Civil matters is governed by the Uniform Evidence Act 1995 (EA)
     - Structure of EA is designed to allow for a more systematic approach to the assessment of admissibility.